 ARTICLE 8: Non-Union and Other Personnel Salaries & Compensation.
-To see if the Town will vote to raise and appropriate and/or transfer from available funds such sums of money sufficient to fund the first year of the collective bargaining agreement to fund wage and salary for non-union and other personnel beginning July 1, 2021 or do or act anything thereon.
+To see if the Town will vote to raise and appropriate and/or transfer from available funds such sums of money sufficient to fund wage and salary adjustments for non-union and other personnel beginning July 1, 2021 or do or act anything thereon.

-Finance Committee: Reserve recommendation until town meeting.
+Finance Committee: Reserves recommendation until Town Meeting.